 - Charles Lee Field at W. James Samford Jr. Stadium was enlarged and resurfaced during 2011, with prescription turf replacing the current grass field so that lacrosse, football, and soccer can be practiced and played on the field.
 A visitor section of bleachers was constructed on what was the former practice field.

 - A campaign lead gift from Mr. George Gibbs provided completed reconstruction of the College's tennis facilities, now named the George S. Gibbs Tennis Center, including eight tennis courts and a gated entrance off of Narrow Lane Road.
+Gibbs Tennis Center was open for play in the spring of 2012.

 - The construction of a track around the perimeter of Charles Lee Field will enable the College to add men's and women's track and field to the roster of intercollegiate athletic teams.